Cycling shoes are, without a doubt, the most important piece of equipment in a cyclist’s arsenal, as they have the most impact on overall performance.

 The main advantage of these systems is that they give you increased control over the bike, as well as the confidence of knowing that your feet won’t slip off the pedals, especially in wet conditions.

-In addition, clip-in pedals also allow you to cycle more efficiently by helping you transfer your power more effectively.
+Also, clip-in pedals allow you to cycle more efficiently by helping you transfer your power more effectively.

 However, keep in mind that these two systems are used in different scenarios.